-The law provides the Executor or Administrator and estate attorney gets paid a statutory fee.
+The law provides the Executor or Administrator and the estate attorney gets paid a statutory fee.

-They calculate the fees based upon the appraised value of the property.
+- The fees are calculated based on the appraised value of the property.

-Probate Code Section 10810 sets the maximum fees that attorneys and representative can charge.
+- Probate Code Section 10810 sets the maximum fees that attorneys and representatives can charge.

-They base the statutory fee on ordinary services.
+- The statutory fee is based on ordinary services.

 The table below illustrates the statutory fees in California.